Skip to main content

 About

-Utter a Name is a single player action game.
+Utter a Name is a single player puzzle game with horror, mystery, historical and violence themes.
 It was developed by evilalbert and was released on February 19, 2025.
 It received very positive reviews from players.

 Utter a Name is a challenging detective adventure with strong emphasis on atmosphere and investigation.
 Several disembodied souls linger in the premises of an old manor.
 The goal is to explore the vicinity for information, then deduce the identities of the souls and their murderers.